-Professor Paolo Taticchi is Professor (Education) in Strategy and Sustainability & Deputy Director (MBA and Global Engagement) at UCL School of Management.
+Professor Paolo Taticchi is Professor (Education) in Strategy and Sustainability & the School’s Deputy Director (MBA, Global Engagement, Executive Education) at UCL School of Management.

 He teaches modules on sustainability and competitive advantage, strategy, consulting and the future of cities.
 Before UCL, Paolo spent six years at Imperial College London where he served as Academic Director of the school’s top-ranked MSc Management, Weekend MBA and Global Online MBA, and where he led Global Student Experience.
 Today Paolo is Visiting Professor at Imperial.

 Alongside his work at UCL, Paolo is regularly invited to teach on international MBA and EMBA programs in Europe, Africa, Asia, and the Americas.
 In the recent years he has visited and hold teaching appointments in top business schools like EADA, ESAN, and NYU.
 He has teaching experience in 14 countries in total and is highly recognised for his work in the fields of MBAs, online education and global initiatives.

 Paolo’s research on corporate sustainability and performance measurement is internationally recognised.
 He has authored over 50 published academic journal articles, and edited and co-authored three books with Springer (over 150,000 downloads).
 Paolo’s last book is titled “Corporate Sustainability in Practice” and was published in January 2021.
 He is regularly invited to give keynote talks at world-class academic, governmental and industry events.